 Our church started life as "Union Chapel", a mixture of Baptists and Congregationalists.Find out more about our history

 These days we're a Baptist church.
 That means we think the Bible teaches adults should be baptised (the word just means dunked in water) when they come to trust in Jesus Christ for salvation.
-Unlike other churches (such as our friends over the road at All Souls ), we don't baptise babies as they can't tell us whether or not they're trusting Jesus!
+Unlike other churches, we don't baptise babies as they can't tell us whether or not they're trusting Jesus!

 An independent church